Navigation

 You may see tip jars in cafes but it’s unlikely you’ll see any British folk putting anything but coppers (and the cheeky odd receipt) in them.

-4 | Transfers to and from the airport
+4. Transfers to and from the Airport

 We guarantee after a 24+ hour flight from NZ, you won't want to deal with a transfer via public transport; getting out of Heathrow Airport (the busiest airport in the world) alone can take up to 1.5 hours.
 Ask your HoT consultant about booking a transfer before you even leave NZ.
 Trust us, you'll be thankful.